 A few cultures respected killer whales, yet much of the ancient world did not.
 During the first century A.D., a Roman scholar named Pliny the Elder wrote that killer whales "cannot be properly depicted or described except as an enormous mass of flesh armed with savage teeth".

 In 1835, R. Hamilton wrote that the killer whale "...has the character of being exceedingly voracious and warlike.
 It devours an immense number of fishes of all sizes...when pressed by hunger, it is said to throw itself on every thing it meets with...".

-- Many in modern civilization still envisioned killer whales as terrifying threats to humans, with a 1973 United States Navy diving manual warning that killer whales "will attack human beings at every opportunity".
+Many civilization envisioned killer whales as terrifying threats to humans, with a 1973 U.S. Navy diving manual warning that killed whales "…will attack human beings at every opportunity".

 Confrontations with Fishermen

 In some areas, killer whales feed in connection with fishing operations, "stealing" fish from the fishermen.
 They eat fish from commercial longlines in New Zealand, Alaska, and Brazil.
 In Brazil, observers reported that more than 50% of the daily swordfish catch may be eaten by killer whales, and that occasionally the whales eat the entire catch.

 Some fishermen blame the destruction of millions of dollars of equipment and fish loss on killer whales, and on rare occasions some have taken to shooting killer whales.
 Recently, researchers have attempted to develop non-lethal killer whale deterrents, including acoustic harassment devices, electric currents, sparker devices (emits a flash of light to startle whales), rubber bullets, bubble screens, chemicals such as lithium chloride ether (to induce nausea) and reducing the sounds caused by the fishing operations.
 None of these deterrents have been very effective.